“It’s not up to the politicians in Washington, DC, to say whether he will remain in his position,” Bush said.

 “The US president is pretty desperate today for a [positive] public opinion.
 Fifty-four per cent of Americans still do not support the [troop] surge.
 They don’t think the surge is working,” he said.

-"Only 10 per cent of the American public, according to recent polls, think the surge is working."
+“Only ten per cent of the American public, according to recent polls, think the surge is working.”

-Senators Carl Levin, the chairman of the Senate Armed Services Committee, and John Warner, the panel's top Republican, have also said they are not optimistic about the political situation in Iraq.
+Senators Carl Levin, the chairman of the Senate Armed Services Committee, and John Warner, the panel’s top Republican, had also said earlier that they were not optimistic about the political situation in Iraq.